Are you all ready for Christmas Morning? It can sometimes be stressful, but with these great tips and tricks, any Christmas Morning can run smoother.

 - If she was hosting Christmas, she would disappear upstairs as soon as we arrived, to finish wrapping her gifts.

 - If someone else was hosting, she would arrive at least two hours later than everyone else, for the exact same reason.

 Present-buying and present-wrapping take time.
-So do decorating, cooking, and cleaning.
+So do decorate, cooking, and cleaning.
 And planning time to do them (the earlier, the better) means less chaos for you in the days closer to Christmas, and especially on Christmas morning itself.